Listing SERVICE FOR MOVING COMPANIES

 The term "Standard Equipment Set" is defined as follows:

-20) PROMPTNESS AND HAPPINESS GUARANTEE
+24) PROMPTNESS AND HAPPINESS GUARANTEE

 Definition of "Happiness Guarantee":

 You (the Lead) offer a Happiness Guarantee on your companies' service, which means if the customer was dissatisfied with your service, the customer may take what ever time (hours of labor) or cash they feel is fair off your moving service bill in compensation.
-This could be because the customer feels you or the crew were late, damaged something, wasted time, had too much personal phone use time, didn't work efficiently, you got the customer's floor or upholstery dirty, or that your crew "lost" something.
+This could be because the customer feels you or the crew were late, rude, unprofessional, damaged something, wasted time, had too much personal phone use time, didn't work efficiently, you got the customer's floor or upholstery dirty, or that your crew "lost" something.

-You agree that before presenting the finished moving service bill to the customer, you will ask the customer if there was anything they were dissatisfied with about your company's service, and that if the customer was dissatisfied with something, you will ask the customer what compensation they feel would be fair to take off the bill to compensate for that, and then do so.
-If the customer's dissatisfaction resulted from something the crew did, the amount of compensation should come off the bill in the form of reduced labor hours charged to the customer, rather than a fixed number deducted off the total bill.
-This is because the resulting loss would then automatically be shared equally by all, including AGMC (due to the reduced amount paid to AGMC for less hours).
+If the customer's dissatisfaction resulted from something the crew did, or something in the bill calculation or hours, the amount of compensation should come off the bill in the form of reduced labor hours charged to the customer, rather than a fixed number deducted off the total bill.
+This is because the resulting loss would then automatically be shared equally by all, including AGMC (due to the reduced amount of booking fee paid to AGMC for less hours).

 The original job text you get from AGMC is only a very brief and loose general summary of the job, usually based on only the customer's verbal description on the phone, which is not a completely reliable limitation of what all you might be doing.
-When AGMC talks with the customer this is only the first-pass preliminary part of information gathering.
+When AGMC talks with the customer on the phone this is only the first-pass preliminary part of information gathering.
 You agree that the job of finding out exactly what all your job is going to entail is YOUR JOB as Lead, and needs to be done by YOU, on-site, in person, no later than during your walk-through at the beginning of the job when you can see things for yourself and talk to the customer yourself.

 The customer might also be wanting to add more things for you to do since having talked to AGMC, moving extra things and even making extra stops, so you should be seeing, double-checking and verifying what all you need to do during this walk-through.
-You agree that you will be doing this double checking and job re-assessing at the walk-through and not rely only on AGMC's job text.
-You agree it is your job to alter the job plan as needed, such as calling to get more crewmen, plan for more hours or more days, get a bigger or additional truck, more blankets, call in extra equipment like a trailer, safe carrier, hot tub carrier, piano board, or fork lift, and to inform the customer of all this at the beginning of the job, and get the customer's approval to pay for any extra needed things before continuing with the job right after the walk-thru.
+You agree that you will be doing this double checking and job re-assessing at the initial walk-through and not rely only on AGMC's job text alone.
+You agree it is your job to alter the job plan as needed, such as calling AGMC to get more crewmen, plan for more hours or more days, get a bigger or additional truck, get more blankets, call in extra equipment like a trailer, safe carrier, hot tub carrier, piano board, or fork lift, and to inform the customer of all this at the beginning of the job, and get the customer's approval to pay for any extra needed things before continuing with the job right after the walk-thru.

-23) RIGHT AFTER EACH JOB, TEXT A PICTURE OF THE JOB INVOICE TO AGMC
+27) RIGHT AFTER EACH JOB, TEXT A PICTURE OF THE JOB INVOICE TO AGMC

 The fee you agree to pay AGMC for AGMC's booking service fee is based on the job invoice you write for the customer.
 This contract point requires that you text a picture of your job invoice to AGMC right at the end of the job, not even a half hour later.
 However, it must absolutely be texted to AGMC no later than by the end of the day of the moving service, or be in breach of contract, with a breach of contract penalty of the Booking fee raising to 40% of the labor fee.
 You must agree to not violate this contract point.
 You can have AGMC make a custom invoice for your company and give you blank copies.
 Just call and order.

-24) TRANSACTION LOG
+28) TRANSACTION LOG

 Each time that there is any transaction (or change of what is owed) between your company and AGMC, such as immediately at the end of each job when you owe an additional booking fee, or when you pay AGMC some of what's owed, you agree to enter the information about that transaction into a TRANSACTION LOG right away and immediately text a picture of it to AGMC.
 That means you should be filling in your Transaction Log to calculate and record the payments you are making to your crew at the end of the job, finish that Log right at the end of the job, and text a picture of the updated Lot to AGMC within a half hour of the end of the job, as soon as you can get to a comfortable place to fill it out.
 You are NOT supposed to be waiting until later in the day.
 However, the deadline that costs you big money is by the end of the day.
 If you don't text to AGMC a picture of the whole sheet of your latest transaction log by the end of the day of a moving service job, this is a Breach Of Contract, with a breach of contract penalty of the Booking fee raising to $22/mhr.
 A deadline extension is granted for jobs not ending until after 7pm at night, allowing the deadline to be extended to the next day.
 It is crucial to not fall behind on keeping current with making and texting this record to AGMC.
 You understand that if you fall too far behind, this will not only cost you the increased booking fee and the loss of a lot of money, it will at some point get you booted off of AGMC's list as a Lead company.